Impact 100 SRQ

 Committee meetings begin once applications have been reviewed and scored.
 Members collaboratively decide which initiatives will move forward to a site visit and what questions the committee would like to have addressed during that visit.

 The number of committee meetings depends on the number of applications assigned to the FAC.
-This entire process takes place between mid-July and late September.
+This entire process takes place between September and mid-November.

-FAC members with financial expertise may volunteer to serve on the Community Investment Review Committee (CIRC).
-CIRC members receive training and attend meetings with the CIRC team.
-While the FAC members independently review the applications, the CIRC team, led by a CIRC Chair, reviews the applicants' financial statements and initiative budgets.
-They report their findings, including questions for the Site Visit Teams for those organizations moving forward in the process, to the FAC.
+Focus Area Committee (FAC) members with financial expertise may volunteer to serve on the Financial Review Committee (FRC), formerly known as the Community Investment Review Committee or CIRC.
+FRC members receive training and attend meetings with the FRC team.
+While the FAC members independently review the applications, the FRC team, led by a FRC Chair, review the applicants' financial statements and initiative budgets.
+They report their findings, including questions for the Site Visit Teams for those organizations moving forward in the process, to the Focus Area Committee (FAC).

 Impact100 SRQ 5Qs